(last updated November 2019)

 MDPL Art Deco Historic District Database

-City of Miami BeachMiami Beach Historic Property Viewer
+City of Miami BeachMiami Beach Historic Property Viewer (new version released November 2019)

 City of Miami Historic Sites and Districts